getlabs/intermittent-fasting-timer/README.md

 - The first number indicates the length (in hours) of your eating time.
 8 => 16:8
 - Separate with comma
-- The second input is the time you break your fast
+- The second input is the time you break your fast (Format: hh:mm)

 ## Preview